 Bodyweight Squats are at the core of any bodyweight workout plan.
 They will torch your legs, but also work other major muscle groups when done correctly:

 - Core Strength

 One of the great benefits of this exercise is that when you hit early middle age (30 and over), you have to be very careful with workout injuries.
-I have had many, and learned from all of my mistakes.
 These types of squats are very safe, which is important as well.
 They look easy, but your legs will really burn and your thighs will be very sore the next day after the first time you do them.
 As you begin to include this bodyweight exercise on a regular basis you will not be as sore, and you’ll start to love them.

 Benefits of this Exercise

 There are a number of benefits to performing this exercise: